 Our Father, who art in heaven, Hallowed be thy name.
 Thy kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread; and forgive us our debts as we forgive our debtors; and lead us not into temptation, but deliver us from evil.
 For thine is the kingdom and the power, and the glory, forever.
 Amen.

-Hymn "God, Be The Love To Search and Keep Me"
+Hymn God, Be The Love To Search and Keep Me

 God, be the love to search and keep me; God be the prayer to move my voice; God, be the strength to now uphold me: O Christ, surround me; O Christ, surround me.